 The Supremes were inducted into the Rock and Roll Hall of Fame in 1988, the first girl group to get in.
 The next girl group inducted was another Motown act: Martha and the Vandellas, who entered in 1995.

-Ross skipped the ceremony because she was feuding with Wilson, who accepted the award alongside a daughter of Ballard.
+Ross skipped the ceremony because she was feuding with Wilson, who accepted the award alongside one of Ballard's daughters.

 In the mid-'60s, Diana Ross began to stand out more and more, which eventually led to their name changing to "Diana Ross and the Supremes" and later, rumors that Ross would soon begin a solo career.
 Before this happened, Berry Gordy and the public started to pay more attention to Ross than the other two Supremes.
 According to Mary Wilson's first book Dreamgirl (1986), some of the things that caused tension in the group (just to name a few) were interviewers who would talk just to Ross and not the other two Supremes, and Ross getting her own private dressing room at concerts, while the other two members had to share a room.